MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/partners-credit-when-customers-subscribe-dynamics-365.md

 1. Sign in to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] using the [!INCLUDE[pn_Windows_Live_ID](../includes/pn-windows-live-id.md)] that you used to sign up for the trial.

-2. Follow the steps in [Create users and assign Dynamics 365 Online security roles](create-users-assign-online-security-roles.md) to create a user and assign the system administrator security role.
+2. Follow the steps in [Create users and assign Dynamics 365 for Customer Engagement Online security roles](create-users-assign-online-security-roles.md) to create a user and assign the system administrator security role.
 This user will also function as the billing administrator.

 3. Make sure the new billing administrator has successfully signed in to your organization before transferring ownership.